Deflection of beams in bending

 The diagram below shows the slope (dy/dx) and deflection (y) of the neutral axis xx in bending.

-Thus if we have an expression for bending moment M as a function of x we can obtain expressions for the slope and deflection by successive integrations.
+If we have an expression for bending moment M as a function of x we can obtain expressions for the slope and deflection by successive integrations.

 The first step is to derive a general expression in x for bending moment M.